akimpson/MyPortfolioChallenge/README.md

 # User Story
-AS AN employer
-I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+This portfolio is available for potential employers to view my deployed portfolio of work samples to assess whether I am a good candidate for an open position.

 # Languages Used